Locuris/CourierKata/README.md

 I may have also considered a better configuration method for setting the price constants for values rather than hard coding them.

 I also understand that the stated output should be a 'collection of items', however, I have simply outputed using a string.
-I did not expect the last step to be as challenging as it was and could have easily changed the output to a collection of a new type like 'BillItem'.
+I did not expect the last step to be as challenging as it was and could have easily changed the output to a collection of a new type like 'BillItem' but was already pushing it for time.